emrecnksu/Laravel-Backend-Project/ProjectSETUP.md

 - docker-compose up -d

-After the above steps, you can get the project named "PHP_LARAVEL_FRONTEND_PROJECT" from GitHub to install the frontend project to which the backend project will be connected.
+After the above steps, you can get the project named "Laravel-Backend-Project" from GitHub to install the frontend project to which the backend project will be connected.

 Installation steps are explained in the ProjectSETUP file in the Frontend project as well as in this project.